Freeman Toyota, Hurst TX. Credit: CarPro.

 How To Buy A Car Out Of State

-One CarPro Show caller was interested in a very specific pre-owned car.
+One caller was interested in a very specific pre-owned car.
 He wanted a seven to eight-year-old Porsche 911 convertible with a manual transmission.
 Although the gentleman was from Chicago, and there is a chance he could find the right car in his area, there is a better chance he could find a car like this in another part of the country.
-Used convertibles are often found in sunny climates like Florida or California.
+Used convertibles are often found in sunny climates such as Florida or California.

-So the question is, how difficult is it to buy a car, whether it's new or used, when the car you're considering is great distance away?
-What needs to be done to ensure you make the right decision?
-Frankly, it's not that hard, and can often pay benefits in finding the right vehicle for you.
-I recently assisted another listener in procuring an out-of-state purchase of a cargo van in New Mexico that was perfect for him.
+So the question is, how difficult is it to buy a car way out of your area, and what needs to be done to ensure you make the right decision?
+Frankly, it's not that hard and often can pay benefits in finding the right vehicle for you.
+I recently assisted another listener procure a cargo van in New Mexico that was perfect for him.

 How To Buy A Car From Out Of State